 The ACL is either applied to incoming traffic (in) or outgoing traffic (out).
 Incoming traffic stands for traffic being received from the network on this interface.
 Outgoing traffic stands for traffic being emitted to the network from this interface.
-Each traffic direction is independent of the other, enforcing an ACL on incoming traffic does not affect the outgoing traffic of the interface.
-Two access lists cannot be applied to the same interface in the same direction, the second application removes the first.
+Each traffic direction is independent of the other, for instance, enforcing an ACL on incoming has no effect on outgoing traffic of the interface.
+Two access lists can't be applied to the same interface in the same direction, the second application removes the first.